genotrance/nimgen/README.md

 __Capabilities & Limitations__

-Nimgen supports compiling in C/C++ sources as well as loading in dynamic libraries at this time.
-Support for static libraries (.a, .lib) are still to come.
+Nimgen supports compiling in C/C++ sources and static libraries as well as loading in dynamic libraries.

 To see examples of nimgen in action check out the following wrappers:-
 * Link with a dynamic library